Call4Cloud | MMP-C | Autopilot | Device Preparation

 Deliver us from Hybrid

-This blog will hopefully show you why sometimes configuring devices for Hybrid Azure Ad Join (HAADJ) is not always the best choice.
+This blog will hopefully show you why configuring devices for Hybrid Azure Ad Join (HAADJ) is sometimes not the best choice.
 I will show you all the information you need to make a good choice!

-Also, I will show you how you could map drive letters with Intune instead of PowerShell.
-Don’t forget to read the conclusion!
+I will also show you how to map drive letters with Intune instead of PowerShell.
+Remember to read the conclusion!

 1. Do you need HAADJ?

-Some months ago we were visiting a new customer with still some on-premises software and a lot of data.
+Some months ago, we visited a new customer with some on-premises software and a lot of company data.
 They asked our opinion on what we thought would be the best way to transform into a modern workplace.

-The first thing that probably will come to mind… go hybrid!!
+The first thing that probably will come to mind is to go hybrid!!

 For example, when DisablePersonalDirchange is configured, it will cause Onedrive Known Folder Move (KFM) to stop working.

-Not forgetting the fact, that you must deal with all kinds of forgotten settings that were configured by someone else who is probably long gone?
+Not to mention the fact that you must deal with all kinds of forgotten settings that were configured by someone else who is probably long gone.
 You could be tempted to configure the MDM wins over GPO setting.
-With this setting, you could make sure your Intune policies would win when you have a hybrid setup but beware it only works with conflicting policies.
+With this setting, you could make sure your Intune policies would win when you have a hybrid setup, but beware: It only works with conflicting policies.

 Please beware!
 It’s NOT a best practice to configure this setting.
 Why?
 This setting is not universal and it only applies to the settings from the PolicyCSP.
 For example, when you have Applocker configured, the MDMWinwsoverGPO isn’t going to do anything because Applocker belongs to the ApplockerCSP.
 So please don’t use it.
 A better option would be to prevent conflicts by making sure the devices that don’t need those GPOs aren’t targeted in the first place.
 You could do so by using security groups, WMI filtering, etc.